CindyML/VBA-challenge/README.md

 # VBA-challenge
 Module_2_challenge_cl
-The code source is mine.
-You can tell because it's bad :) It is in the macro of the Excel workbook uploaded to this repository.
+I can't upload my Excel file with the macro because it's too large.
-It is also in the text file uploaded to this repository.
+The code is in a text file.
+My code is at the top.
-The text file includes my code and code from a private tutor.
-I have the tutor's code I can learn from.
+I saw a privat tutor and used his code to learn from; it's marked as someone else's code and is at the bottm.